2014 Louisiana–Monroe Warhawks football team: At Texas A&M

-@ Appalachian State
+At Appalachian State

 In their ninth game of the season, the Warhawks lost, 31–29 to the Appalachian State Mountaineers.

 Louisiana–Lafayette

 In their tenth game of the season, the Warhawks lost, 34–27 to the Louisiana–Lafayette Ragin' Cajuns.

-@ New Mexico State
+At New Mexico State

 In their eleventh game of the season, the Warhawks won, 30–17 over the New Mexico State Aggies.

-@ Georgia Southern
+At Georgia Southern

 In their twelfth game of the season, the Warhawks lost, 22–16 to the Georgia Southern Eagles.